probmods/ppaml2016/chapters/5-vae.md

 Instead of trying to infer the full posterior over the weights of `f`, we can use a `Delta` distribution as the guide.
-When optimizing the elbo, this is equivalent to doing maximum likelihood with regularization. (i.e. MAP estimation.)
+When optimizing the variational objective, this is equivalent to doing maximum likelihood with regularization for these parameters. (i.e. MAP estimation.)

 ~~~~
 var sampleMatrix = function() {